Shikeith in Elephant Magazine

-Work by Shikeith is included in a group exhibition, This Is the Day, from April 24 – August 16, 2021 at the Crystal Bridges Museum of American Art in Bentonville, AR.
-Focusing on the Black church and its role in providing spiritual and political leadership, This Is the Day brings together artistic representations of faith, resilience, and spiritual community across Black communities and history.
-Other artists in the exhibition include Aaron Turner, Faith Ringgold, and Bruce Davidson.
+Work by Shikeith was included in a group exhibition, This Is the Day, from April 24 – August 16, 2021 at the Crystal Bridges Museum of American Art in Bentonville, AR.
+Focusing on the Black church and its role in providing spiritual and political leadership, This Is the Day brought together artistic representations of faith, resilience, and spiritual community across Black communities and history.
+Other artists in the exhibition included Aaron Turner, Faith Ringgold, and Bruce Davidson.
 For more information, please see the Crystal Bridges website.

-A new site-specific installation by Shikeith commissioned by moCa Cleveland, in Ohio, is now on view in Imagine Otherwise through June 6, 2021.
-Organized by La Tanya S. Autry, moCa Cleveland’s first on-staff Black curator, the four-person exhibition presents work across media that highlights the ability of Black cultures to persist by always "imagining otherwise."
-Other featured artists include Imani Dennison, Amber N. Ford, and Antwoine Washington.
+A new site-specific installation by Shikeith commissioned by moCa Cleveland, in Ohio, was on view in Imagine Otherwise February 18 — June 6, 2021.
+Organized by La Tanya S. Autry, moCa Cleveland’s first on-staff Black curator, the four-person exhibition presented work across media that highlights the ability of Black cultures to persist by always "imagining otherwise."
+Other featured artists included Imani Dennison, Amber N. Ford, and Antwoine Washington.
 For more information, please visit moCa Cleveland’s website.

 Frieze Magazine interviews Shikeith about his solo show at The Mattress Factory, in Pittsburgh, PA.
 Writer Mia Imani Harrison observes that the museum’s presentation “feels as much like an act of spiritual cleansing as an exhibition.”
 For more information, please visit the magazine’s website.